 Most people cannot understand how we can teach for nothing.
 It is easily explained.
 We have an hour every evening that is open, nothing to do during that hour.
 We want to be busy.
 We want everyone to become a graceful dancer.
 We will give that hour to you for nothing.
 We will give it to you gladly, absolutely free.
 Come and learn how to dance for nothing in the most beautiful dancing academy in the world.
 This is just a little work of philanthropy; we want to give you an hour of our time and so some good; we do not want one hour to be wasted when we can do so much for you in that time.
 We are teaching 50 people to dance every week by giving away that hour to our patrons.
 Why not you?

-Deportment, meaning one’s manners, is not a commonly used word today.
-People certainly felt strongly about it a century ago.
+Deportment, meaning a graceful bearing and good conduct and manners, is not a commonly used word today, but people certainly felt strongly about it a century ago.
 Help wanted ads for store clerks insisted on good deportment.
 Beauty contest entrants were graded on deportment.
-And here was Professor Wirth’s Dreamland, where one entered wishing to dance and emerged with improved social graces, decorum, and civility.
+And here was Professor Wirth’s Dreamland, where one entered wishing to dance and emerged with improved decorum and civility.

-Born in Kenosha, Wis., Wirth had an impoverished and difficult childhood.
-Orphaned at age 11, he went to work for a farmer in exchange for room, board, and $5 per month.
-He used the money to buy his clothing and his school books.
-A self-taught musician on cornet and bull fiddle, he was playing local dances by the time he was 12.
-At age 16, he went to work in a foundry while studying music in night school.
+Born in Kenosha, Wisconsin, Wirth had an impoverished and difficult childhood.
+Orphaned at age eleven, he went to work for a farmer in exchange for room, board, and five dollars per month.
+He used the money to buy his clothing and his schoolbooks.
+A self-taught musician on cornet and bull fiddle, he was playing local dances by the time he was twelve.
+At age sixteen, he went to work in a foundry while studying music in night school.

 In 1884, Wirth and wife, Jennie, also a dance instructor, moved to Milwaukee and opened their first dance studio.
-The couple taught ballet along with the waltz, two-step, redowa, schottische, and other 19th-century dance favorites.
+The couple taught ballet along with the waltz, two-step, redowa, schottische and other nineteenth-century dance favorites.
 They went on to add seven more locations.
-Wirth composed music, served as president of the American National Association Masters of Dancing, and wrote a well-received instructional book on dancing.
+Wirth composed music, served as president of the American National Association Masters of Dancing and wrote a well-received instructional book on dancing.
 In a career that lasted until 1920, Wirth taught thousands of Milwaukeeans to dance.

-The Hippodrome had been a landmark in its own right.
-A multi-purpose venue able to seat 5,000, it hosted boxing matches, roller skating, dancing, and political rallies.
+The Hippodrome was then a local landmark.
+A multipurpose venue able to seat five thousand, it hosted boxing matches, roller skating, dancing and political rallies.
 In 1912, Milwaukee Democrats packed the place to hear an address by William Jennings Bryan.

 The lives of both boxers ended violently.
 In 1910, Ketchel, still holding the championship title, was murdered.
 He was inspecting a ranch property in Missouri with an eye toward purchasing it and was shot by a ranch hand incensed by romantic advances Ketchel made to the man’s common-law wife.
-The fighter was 23 when he died.
-When news of the death reached one fight fan, he joked, “Start counting to 10 over him.
-He’ll get up.”
+The fighter was twenty-three when he died.

-Papke died in 1936.
-Broke, nearly forgotten, and living in Newport, Calif., Papke killed his estranged wife, and then himself by firing three bullets into his own body.
+His opponent in the Milwaukee bout, Papke, died in 1936.
+Broke, nearly forgotten and living in Newport, California, Papke killed his estranged wife and then himself by firing three bullets into his own body.

-The Hippodrome became Dreamland, and remained a favorite place to dance through the 1940s.
-In 1951, Dreamland was listed for sale, complete with famous dance floor, three bars, and cocktail lounge.
-Advertised as suitable for a union hall, fraternal organization, or veterans’ club, no long-term buyer materialized.
-It was torn down and a multi-story parking garage took its place, itself recently demolished.
+The Hippodrome became Dreamland and remained a favorite place to dance through the 1940s.
+In 1951, the hall was listed for sale, complete with its famous dance floor, three bars and cocktail lounge.
+It was advertised as suitable for use as a union hall, fraternal organization or veterans’ club, but no buyer materialized.
+The building was torn down.

-Today, Dreamland, the College of Deportment, is a surface parking lot.
+Today, Dreamland, the College of Deportment, is a parking lot.